EdelBlau/book-recomender/README.md

 # book-recomender
-Book recommender for learning how to cluster data with Tensorflow
+Book recommender for learning how to cluster data with Pandas and Numpy